TomasBoda/agent-lang/thesis.md

 ```
 The `targets` property holds an array of agent instances of type `prey` with their most recent values.

-Agent List, however, cannot be indexed.
-It can only be used as input to other build-in functions, which will be explained later.
+AgentList, however, cannot be indexed.
+It can only be used as input to other build-in functions, which will be explained in later sections.
 Also, there are more built-in functions returning an array of agents, however, they will be discussed in later sections.

-#### 2.4.4 Agent Object
+#### 2.4.4 AgentObject
-Agent Object represents one specific agent instance and its properties.
-It can be used to retrieve the agent's property values and use them in the current agent.
+AgentObject represents one specific agent instance and its properties.
+It can be used to retrieve an agent's property values and use them in the current agent.

-Agent Object can be retrieved only by using specific built-in function calls, such as `min()`.
+AgentObject can be retrieved only by using specific built-in function calls, such as `min()`.
 ```
 agent person 10 {
     property x = ...;